pbamoo/Data-Science-Bootcamp-Projects/Week8_Markov_Simulation/README.md

 Python, Pandas, Numpy, Matplotlib, Plotly, Scikit-learn, opencv

 ### Workflow:
-1. Data Acquisition
-2. Inspection and exploration
+1. Exploratory data analysis
+2. Simulation of new customers in the supermarket
-3. Cleaning and preparation
+3. Animation
-4. Visualization
-5. Modeling & Evaluation
-6. Forecasting
-7. Summary & Further Outlook